prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

 >>> ref_chain
 <Chain: A from p38 reference (321 atoms; 1 coordinate sets, active set index: 0)>

-We used :func:`~prody.proteins.parsePDB` function to parse a PDB file.
+We use the :func:`~prody.proteins.parsePDB` function to parse a PDB file.
-This returned a :class:`~prody.atomic.AtomGroup` instance.
-We made a copy of Cα atoms of select residues for analysis.
+This returns a :class:`~prody.atomic.AtomGroup` instance.
+We make a copy of α-carbon atoms of select residues for analysis.

-|more| See :ref:`selections` on making selections.
+|more| See :ref:`selections` for making selections.

 Prepare ensemble
 -------------------------------------------------------------------------------